bhyde/esty-api-doc-reader/README.md

 These two files:
 + api-decl.lisp
 + api-decl.json

-Contain a description of the Esty API.
+Contain machine readable descriptions of the Esty API.

 The code here can snarf etsy api reference materials and then parse it into something suitable for other purposes.